Grant County Court Records

 Types of Probate Cases

-The Probate Division handles a wide range of matters, including formal and informal probate proceedings, summary assignments, summary settlements, determination of descent, trust administration, ancillary proceedings, guardianships (adult and minor), conservatorships, protective placements, mental health commitments (Chapters 51 and 55), and alcohol and drug commitments.
-Adoption and termination of parental rights cases are also processed through the Register in Probate’s office.
+The Probate Division handles a wide range of matters: formal and informal probate proceedings, summary assignments, summary settlements, determination of descent, trust administration, ancillary proceedings, adult and minor guardianships, conservatorships, protective placements, mental health commitments (Chapters 51 and 55), and alcohol and drug commitments.
+Adoption and termination of parental rights cases are also processed through the Register in Probate's office.

 Probate Filing Fees and Inventory Fees

 Probate filing fees include an inventory fee under Wis.
-Stat. § 814.66, which is calculated based on the value of the estate:
+Stat.
+814.66, calculated on the estate's value:

 Searching Probate Records

-Current probate case information can be accessed online through the WCCA case search.
-Historical probate records for Grant County dating back to the county’s formation in 1833 may be available through the county archives.
+Current probate case information is available online through the WCCA case search.
+Historical probate records dating back to Grant County's formation in 1833 may be available through the county archives.
 For in-person requests, visit the Register in Probate at the courthouse during business hours.
-Guardian ad litem fees in Grant County are set at a rate of $70.00 per hour, subject to court adjustment, and attorneys accepting appointments must submit billing within 45 days of final disposition per local court rules.
+Guardian ad litem fees in Grant County are set at $70.00 per hour, subject to court adjustment, and attorneys who accept appointments must submit billing within 45 days of final disposition under the local court rules.